This Day In Music: September 29

 September 29, 1937 ~ Maurice Hughes, commonly known as blues singer, guitarist Joe Guitar Hughes, born in Houston, Texas, USA ~ Influenced by Clarence Gatemouth Brown and Johnny Guitar Watson.
 Member of the Dukes Of Rhythm in the 1950s alongside close friend Johnny Copeland.
 Backed Little Richard and Bobby Blue Bland during the 1960s.
 As a solo artist earned acclaim during the 1980s especially in Europe, at times touring intensely and signed to the Dutch Double Trouble Records label.
 Noted for the albums Texas Guitar Master and If You Want To See The Blues ~ Hughes passed away in 2003

 September 29, 1935 ~ Pianist, singer Jerry Lee Lewis born in Ferriday, Louisiana, USA ~ Rock & roll, rockabilly pioneer.
 Dubbed “the Killer”.
 Rose to fame with his 1957 recording Whole Lotta Shakin' Goin' On.
-Also known for songs such as Great Balls Of Fire, Breathless, High School Confidential.
+Also known for songs such as Great Balls Of Fire, Breathless, and High School Confidential.
 His career waned in the 1960s following his marriage to his underage cousin but would be acclaimed for his 1964 live album Live At The Star Club, generally acnowledged as one of the greatest live albums in rock history.
 Would venture into country through much of the 1960s and 1970s, eventually overcoming scandals, regaining his stature as one of the founders of rock & roll ~ Lewis passed away in 2022

 September 29, 1934 ~ Country singer, songwriter Hal Bynum, full name Harold L Bynum, born ~ Revered singer, songwriter, admired by peers.
 Over an estimated 200 songs to his name, including his best-known Lucille, co-written with Roger Bowling.
 The song would become an international hit for Kenny Rogers in 1977 topping the Billboard Country charts and reaching top 10 on the all-genre Billboard Hot 100.
 It would also become Rogers' first UK charttopper and over time be covered by over 80 artists.
 Other songs written or co-written by Bynum would be recorded by George Jones (The Old Old House), Ray Price (You Can't Take It With You), Jim Reeves (Nobody's Fool), Johnny Cash (Papa Was A Good Man), Jeanne Pruett (I've Been So Wrong For So Long), Diahann Carroll (Easy To Love), and Patty Loveless (Chains), to name just a few ~ Bynum passed away in 2022

 September 29, 1930 ~ Guitarist, songwriter Billy Strange, full name William Everett Strange, born in Long Beach, California, USA ~ Teamed up with singer, songwriter Mac Davis, co-writing several songs recorded by Elvis Presley including A Little Less Conversation and Memories.
 In-demand session musician, member of the Wrecking Crew, and present on recordings by the Ventures, the Beach Boys (Sloop John B), Jan & Dean, Willie Nelson, the Everly Brothers, Wanda Jackson, Randy Newman, Nat King Cole.
-Arranged and conducted for Frank Sinatra, Duane Eddy, and notably Nancy Sinatra, including all of the latter's Reprise albums as well as the hit These Boots Are Made For Walking ~ Strange passed away in 2012
+Arranged and conducted for Frank Sinatra, Duane Eddy, and notably Nancy Sinatra, including all of the latter's Reprise albums as well as the hit These Boots Are Made For Walkin' ~ Strange passed away in 2012

 September 29, 1929 ~ Clarinetist, saxophonist Rolf Kühn born in Köln, Germany ~ Brother of pianist Joachim Kühn, with whom he also regularly worked.
 Leader and sideman.
 Critically compared to Benny Goodman.
 Worked with Horst Jankowski, Buddy DeFranco, Urbie Green, Eartha Kitt, Oscar Pettiford, Toshiko Akiyoshi, Eddie Costa, Julia Hülsmann, and others ~ Kühn passed away in 2022